 To echo Etta James, AT LAST.

-Today was the ceremonical ground-breaking for the new sorely-needed Wilson L station.
+Today was the ceremonial ground-breaking for the new sorely-needed Wilson L station.
 We've heard promises for improvements and renovations over and over for the past 20 or 30 years (from everyone from State Rep. Larry McKeon to then-CTA President Ron Huberman).
 It's finally happening.
 No collapsed ceilings, no "Crust Station" awards, finally a station that can accommodate our community's elderly and handicapped because it will be ADA-compliant.

 There was a press conference at 1:30 today inside the main (Gerber) building, featuring CTA Chairman Terry Peterson, CTA President Forrest Claypool, 46th Ward Alderman James Cappleman, and Mayor Rahm Emanuel.
 You can see a video of the whole thing here, but here are some of the points made by each speaker: